jaredpar/jaredpar.github.io/_posts/2010-02-03-having-fun-with-events-in-f.md

     let mutable _clickHandler = ToggleHandler.Empty

-The base class ToggleHandler is type independent so this will work for any event type.??
+The base class ToggleHandler is type independent so this will work for any event type.
 Creating the real binding inside of the initial do binding is likewise as easy (and lacking explicit types).